dotnet/android/Documentation/guides/LayoutCodeBehind.md

-Code-Behind builds atop the Binding mechanism, while requiring that layout files "opt-in" to Code-Behind generation by using the new [`xamarin:classes`](#xamarin:classes) XML attribute, which is a `;`-separated list of full class names to generated.
+Code-Behind builds atop the Binding mechanism, while requiring that layout files "opt-in" to Code-Behind generation by using the new [`xamarin:classes`](#xamarin:classes) XML attribute, which is a `;`-separated list of full class names to be generated.

 Given the Android Layout file `Resources\layout\Main.axml`: